purescript-freedom/purescript-freedom/docs/02-Concepts.md

 - Has no possibility to become global state

 In my experience, about the former, where it is managed depends on the team's policy.

 In a team, the former is managed in local state, In other team, it is managed in global state.

 Essentially both are fine.

+But some team has no policy to manage local state, codes become messy in such case.

 In `purescript-freedom`, such UI state is managed in global state only.

 Because `purescript-freedom` doesn't want to get people lost when writing codes.

 The latter examples are virtual list, css transition (with view lifecycle).

 In a common virtual DOM, views that affect the rendering process like these are implemented using local state.

 And its local state is completely unrelated to the domain logic.

 In such case, We will think "want to hide implementation details in its view".

 But `purescript-freedom` has constraint that it can't manage user defined local state in a view.